elena19m/cloud-courses/website/docs/common/eos/_eos_intro.md

 The output confirms that the QDB node is healthy, acting as the Raft leader, and that the cluster is functioning.

 ### MGM Setup
 Next we will move on to launch the MGM service, the manager node of the EOS instance.
-We will further use this node to interact with the EOS intance.
+We will further use this node to interact with the EOS instance.

 :::warning
 To enable communication between QDB and MGM, copy the `/etc/eos.keytab` file created on the QDB file on the MGM file.